pateldevang/VisionH/README.md

 # VisionH
-This app was made for my DBMS project.
+An app made for my DBMS project.
 This app helps to manage and optimise hospital database using IOT(QR codes &amp; RFID Tags) Ongoing project